Yan-Oliveira/doc-fao/content/advanced-escalations/admin/ticket-settings/escalation-types.rst

    equals previous
       (Was previously) – At least one of the configured ticket attributes should match the particular attribute value on the previous action, which means going back exactly one step in the ticket history.
 The condition evaluates as true if there is a match in one of the historical ticket attribute values of the previous action.

-   doesn't equal previous
+   doesn’t equal previous
       (Was not previously) – None of the configured ticket attributes should match the particular attribute value on the previous action, which means going back exactly one step in the ticket history.
 The condition evaluates as true if there is no match in the historical ticket attribute values of the previous action.

 Message presence
-   This condition type defines if a customer or agent message must be/must not be present.
+   This condition type defines if a customer user or agent message must be/must not be present.

 Message delivery
-   If enabled, this will define that the customer or agent has to send a message to match the condition.
+   If enabled, this will define that the customer user or agent has to send a message to match the condition.

 To remove a condition, uncheck the checkbox in the *Active* column, and click on the *Save* button.